n0sc3tipsum/n0sc3tipsum/README.md

 ### Greetings!
 I'm Dima Askarov

 🎓Currently pursuing Computer Engineering at Imperial College London, I am deeply invested in the intriguing realms of technology and computer science, with a particular interest in Artificial Intelligence, software, and web development.
-My inclination towards these domains not only stems from academic interest but also from an insatiable curiosity that persistently draws me into a wide range of technological dimensions.
+My inclination towards these domains not only stems from academic interest but also from a curiosity that draws me to a wide range of technological dimensions.

 ### 🧠I believe that learning is an ongoing journey and that there's always room for improvement.
-This mindset fuels my passion for problem-solving, pushing me to consistently expand my skills and knowledge through hands-on projects.
+This mindset fuels my passion for problem-solving, driving me to consistently expand my skills and apply my knowledge through personal projects.

 </br>